Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

-To compare our MBW scheme with other FD schemes for the convection term, we show, in Fig.\ref{Fig05}, the simulation results of velocity field at time $t=0.6$.
-The FD schemes used in Figs.(a1)-(d1) are our MWB scheme, the Lax-Wendroff scheme, the second order upwind scheme, and the original Warming-Beam scheme, respectively.
-Figures (a1)-(d1) show the global velocity fields in the computational domain.
-What Figs.(a2)-(d2) show are the enlargements of the portions in the corresponding squares in Figs.(a1)-(d1).
-From Fig.\ref{Fig05}(b2) it is clear that the Lax-Wendroff scheme brings artificial oscillations in the tangential component of flow velocities near the inner and outer boundaries.
-Figures \ref{Fig05}(c2) and \ref{Fig05}(d2) show that both the second order upwind and the original Warming-Beam schemes bring artificial oscillations in the radial component of flow velocities in the whole computational domain.
-The simulation result based on our new scheme has a satisfying agreement with theoretical analysis.
+To compare our MWB scheme with other FD schemes for the convection term, we show the simulation results of velocity field at time $t=0.6$ in Fig.\ref{Fig05}.
+The FD schemes used in Figs.(a1)-(d1) are our MWB scheme, the Lax-Wendroff scheme, the second order upwind scheme and the original Warming-Beam scheme, respectively.
+Figures (a2)-(d2) show the enlargements of the portions in the corresponding squares in Figs.(a1)-(d1).
+It is clear in Fig.(b2) that the Lax-Wendroff scheme brings artificial oscillations in the tangential component of flow velocities near the radial boundaries.
+From Figs.(c2) and (d2) we can find that both the second order upwind and the original Warming-Beam schemes bring artificial oscillations in the radial component of flow velocity in the whole computational domain.
+The simulation results from our new scheme have a satisfying agreement with theoretical analysis.